hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/strip.rst

    :Panel:     :menuselection:`Sidebar --> Strip --> Compositing`

 Blend
-   Mode of blending strip with lower channels.
+   The method for blending the current strip with strips in lower channels.
+   See :term:`Blend Modes` for more information.
 Opacity
+   The transparency (:term:`alpha <Alpha Channel>`) of the strip.

-   Set the opacity (alpha) of the strip.
+   When this property is animated, the opacity is drawn as an overlay on the strip.
-   This value, when animated and with the :menuselection:`View --> Show F-Curves` option turned on, is drawn on the strip as a dark section that follows the animation curve.
+   The overlay will look like a dark section that follows the animation curve.
+   This can be hidden by disabling the :ref:`F-Curves <bpy.types.SequencerTimelineOverlay.show_fcurves>`.

 .. _bpy.types.SequenceTransform: